Performance and Robustness of Signal-Dependent vs. Signal-Independent Binaural Signal Matching with Wearable Microphone Arrays: Simulation Study

 \section{Simulation Study}

 In this section, a comparison between the two approaches, presented in Section \ref{sec:GenSignalModel}, and the standard BSM, presented in Section \ref{sec:BSM}, is provided.
-Broadly, this section aims to study the benefits and to gain insights into signal-dependent BSM approaches, in particular studying direction-dependent performance highlighting the points made in Section \ref{sec:dif} regarding the methods modeling detail and robustness to error.
+Broadly, this section aims to study the benefits and to gain insights into signal-dependent BSM approaches under various conditions, including robustness to estimation error.